lzjqsdd/scikit-learn-doc-cn/doc/developers/contributing.rst

       Examples should demonstrate why the new functionality is useful in practice and, if possible, compare it to other methods available in scikit-learn.

-    * Documentation and high-coverage tests are necessary for enhancements to be accepted.

     * At least one paragraph of narrative documentation with links to references in the literature (with PDF links when possible) and